March 20, 2018

 “Jesus said, ‘I saw Satan fall like lightning from heaven.’”
 (Luke 10:18)

 “Therefore, rejoice, O heavens and you who dwell in them!
 But woe to you, O earth and sea, for the devil has come down to you in great wrath, because he knows that his time is short!”
 (Revelation 12:12)

-The Bible states further that Satan is the ruler of this world for the time being.
-He was able to offer the world to Jesus when he tried to tempt Him in the wilderness, and Jesus indicates that the current ruler of the world has no claim on Him.
+The Bible states further that Satan to be the ruler of this world for the time being.
+This is why the current world contains so much evil.
+Satan was able to offer the world to Jesus when he tried to tempt Him in the wilderness, and Jesus indicates that the current ruler of the world has no claim on Him.